lzqsd/InverseRenderingOfIndoorScene/README.md

 ![](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/github/quantitative.png)

 ## Download the trained models
 The trained models can be downloaded from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/models.zip).
-To test the models, please copy the models to the same directory as the code.
+To test the models, please copy the models to the same directory as the code and run the commands as shown below.

 ## Train and test on the synthetic dataset